MQ-FOAR705/HammondA_PoC_Design/README.md

 By placing the files in their necessary locations, this solution will convert and arrange all files within a directory ready for analysis and perform an export of the FIELDNOTES notebook in Joplin.
 Afterwich the user can simply open Voyant Server and select the converted and exported files for analysis.

 # Setup
-- In your C: create the folder FOAR705
+- Create the folder FOAR705 in the root of your C drive (C:/FOAR705)

 - Download Voyant Server
 http://docs.voyant-tools.org/resources/run-your-own/voyant-server/#download